Lysenkoism: Permitting Ideology to Eclipse Reason

-In fall 1929, Nikolai Vavilov organized the First All-Union Congress on Genetics and Plant and Animal Breeding .
+In the fall of 1929, Nikolai Vavilov organized the First All-Union Congress on Genetics and Plant and Animal Breeding .
 Lysenko was invited to speak at the conference, and in his presentation, he recommended cold-treatment, or vernalization, of winter wheat by exposing the seeds to cold temperatures.
 Vernalization, he argued, permitted winter wheat—which normally had to be planted in the fall and exposed to winter conditions for it to flower—to be planted in the spring.
-Despite his limited research or supporting empirical evidence, and criticism from researchers such as Nikolai Maximov, Lysenko even followed-up his speech with a series of press-conferences touting his supposed advances .
+Despite his limited research or supporting empirical evidence, and criticism from researchers such as Nikolai Maximov, Lysenko even followed up his speech with a series of press conferences touting his supposed advances .

 Avoiding peer review and instead promoting research findings directly to the public and policymakers are typically red flags for pseudoscience.
 Why should the public be suspicious of scientists skirting peer review and promoting proposed findings to the public and policymakers?

 While Vavilov was hosting the meeting, he was facing increased political pressure.
 Scientists in the USSR often received considerable funding, but the country’s economic situation led to expectations that researchers produce rapid, tangible results .
-By 1930, Vavilov had lost key supporters in the government, and was facing criticism for being too academically focused, with too few practical achievements .
-Further exacerbating the situation was the USSR collectivizing its farms—a practice which contributed to decreases in farm yields, and increased famines.
+By 1930, Vavilov had lost key supporters in the government and was facing criticism for being too academically focused, with too few practical achievements .
+Further exacerbating the situation was the USSR collectivizing its farms—a practice that contributed to decreases in farm yields and increased famines.